VTCSec/vtcsec.org/projects/hacking_a_coffee_pot.md

 the analysis can take many different routes.
 We will try the following:

 * Grab an update over the wire.
-* Reverse engineer the binary to try to find privilidged information.
+* Reverse engineer the binary to try to find privileged information.
 * Identify identifiers and API's and try spoofing them for the coffee pot and cloud service
 * Fuzz inputs to coffee pot
 * Reverse engineer smart phone app